-George F. Ward, Jr.
+George F. Ward Jr.

-Ward was a Foreign Service Officer for thirty years, from 1969-1999.
-He was ambassador to Namibia from 1996-1999, where he led a program that resulted in the elimination of the threat of land mines and unexploded ordnance.
+In his final Foreign Service assignment, Ward was ambassador to Namibia from 1996-1999.
+There, he led a program that resulted in the elimination of the threat of land mines and unexploded ordnance.
 As acting assistant secretary and principal deputy assistant secretary of state for international organizations from 1992-1996, he managed U.S. policies on the United Nations and on peace operations.
 As deputy chief of mission in Germany from 1989 to 1992, Ward played a senior role in the negotiations that led to German unification.
 In earlier assignments in Germany, Italy, and Washington, he specialized in political-military, security, and arms control questions.